 So, how do you build a budget?
 The simplest way is by the give, save, spend method.
-In the post, Budget: What is it, I asked you to write give, save, spend next to each item on your checking account statement.
-The reason why I asked you to do that is because you need to see where your money goes every month.
-So what is the give, save, and spend budget?
-Don’t get scared at this point, because a budget is going to give you freedom that you never knew you had.
+In the post, Budget: What is it I asked you to write the words give, save, or spend next to each item on your checking account statement.
+The purpose of that exercise was so you could see where your money goes.
+A budget is going to give you freedom that you never knew you had.

-The give, save, and spend budget is really simple, you divide your budget into three categories: give, save, and spend.
+The give, save, and spend method is really simple.
+You just have to divide your budget into three categories: give, save, and spend.
 This method is the easiest to learn and implement.
 When you get your paycheck, 10% goes to giving, 5% goes to general savings, and 85% goes to spending.
-I know some money experts say to do a budget every month, and that’s fine.
-I personally make my budget every time I get paid.
+I know many money experts say budget every month, but budgets need to be personalized.
+Take me, for example, I budget every week.

-The next category is save.
-Every time you get paid you should set some money aside into general savings.
-The reason for this is because you never know what will happen in life.
-You need to get into the habit of saving every time you get paid.
-You should be aiming for 5% in this category.
-Again, you may be saying I can’t afford to save that much.
-Just start where you are at, if that is just 1%, that’s fine.
-You need to start building the habit of saving.
+Save is the next category.
+Every time you get paid, set some money aside into general savings.
+It’s not possible to predict what will happen in your life.
+Your finances need to be prepared for emergencies.
+You do that by saving.
+Whenever you get paid, you need to save.
+You should aim for 5% in this category.
+You may say I can’t afford to save that much.
+If it is just 1% of your pay, that is fine.
+You need to build the habit of saving.

-The last category is spend, this is the category you split into all your spending buckets.
-What are spending buckets in the budget.
+Spend is the last category.
+This is the category you split into all your spending buckets.
+What are spending buckets in the budget?
 Your spending buckets in the spend category are basically what you spend money on every week.
 You could have buckets for clothes, hygiene, fast food, rent, groceries, car payment, fuel, credit cards, and so on.
-The idea is to have all you needs covered in your budget.
+The idea is to have all your needs covered in your budget.

-That’s basically what a budget is, you give 10%, you save 5%, and %85 is yours to spend how you please.
-But, let me tell you, the first couple of months are going to be hard.
+That’s basically how to set up the give, save, spend method of budgeting.
+You give 10%; you save 5%, and 85% is yours to spend how you please.
+Let me be honest with you.
+The first couple of months will be difficult if you’ve never budgeted before.
 Don’t quit.
 You can do it.
-You have to relearn how to manage your money or you will be broke the rest of your life.
-No more flying by the seat of your pants with your money, like I used too.
-Check out Balanced Finance by Andy Stanley to learn more about the Give, Save, Live method to budgeting.
+You will be broke for the rest of your life if you don’t manage your money.
+No more flying by the seat of your pants with your money, like I used to.
+Check out Balanced Finance by Andy Stanley to learn more about the Give, Save, Live method of budgeting.
 Come back next week to see how we put all this together and build your budget.

 Thanks for reading, I would love to know your thoughts on this article, please comment below.
-If you could share the article with your friends, you can do that below too.
+Please share this article with your friends.